jmcalalang/Ansible_Meetups/README.md

 ## F5 & Ansible Meetups - Setup and Demo

-### This repository was created to help F5 engineers demo the capabilities of BIG-IP configured via Ansible
+This repository has been created to help F5 engineers demo the capabilities of BIG-IP configured via Ansible
 ___

 ## Tool Kits